nulinspiratie/SilQ/README.md

 ### Install SilQ+QCodes
 1. Clone the repository [SilQ](https://github.com/nulinspiratie/SilQ) (includes QCodes) into your hard drive (e.g. User/Documents/PythonSoftware) using the installed Github desktop
+2. QCodes: Open command prompt, Navigate to the Qcodes folder on your computer (SilQ/Qcodes), run ‘python setup.py develop’ and install missing packages (usually coverage and pyqtgraph)
-2. SilQ: Open Command prompt (type cmd into start menu and right click to open as administrator)
+3. SilQ: Open Command prompt (type cmd into start menu and right click to open as administrator)
     1. Navigate to SilQ folder on your computer (not SilQ/silq)
+    2. Run “pip install pythonnet”
-    2. Run “python setup.py develop”
+    3. Run “python setup.py develop”
-    3. It will likely say that packages are missing (usually lmfit and peakutils).
+    4. It will likely say that packages are missing (usually lmfit and peakutils).
         Install these missing packages like instructed (conda (or pip) install lmfit and peakutils)
-3. QCodes: Open command prompt, Navigate to the Qcodes folder on your computer (SilQ/Qcodes), run ‘python setup.py develop’ and install missing packages (usually coverage and pyqtgraph)

 ## Using SilQ
 The measurement software SilQ and QCodes can be imported as a package, just like any other python packages.